Skip to content

 Even if you perform regular backups, what must be done to ensure that you are protected against data loss

-If something goes wrong, you might still be able to restore your server to a previous state by restoring one of rsnapshot's backups.
+Should an issue arise, you can restore your server to a previous state using one of rsnapshot's backups.
 More details below.

 The command below lists all existing snapshots, replace $PATH with the path to the backup folder defined earlier: